-In this recipe for green mussels, I will show you how to cook green mussels with ease.
-I steam the mussels in a 12-inch cast-iron skillet with garlic, shallots, wine, and butter.
-They cook quickly and make a delicious appetizer or main dish.
+In this easy green mussels recipe, I’ll show you how to cook New Zealand green mussels using the classic French recipe, Mussels Mariniere.
+I steam the mussels with garlic, shallots, wine, and butter, creating a rich broth that’s perfect for sopping up with crusty bread.
+They cook quickly, making a delicious appetizer or main dish.

 What Are New Zealand Mussels?

-New Zealand Mussels, scientifically known as Perna canaliculus, are a type of shellfish native to the coastal waters of New Zealand.
+New Zealand Mussels are a type of shellfish native to the coastal waters of New Zealand.
+They are known for a slightly sweeter flavor compared to black mussels.

 Interestingly, the color of the mussel's shell can indicate its gender, with white shells typically belonging to male mussels and orange shells to females.
 These mussels thrive in the cold waters of New Zealand.